Chapter 6: Child Support and Spousal Maintenance

 • visit your local Centrelink Service Centre.

-If you were already receiving Centrelink family assistance payments or other payments from the government before you separated, you should advise of this change because the type of benefits you receive and the amounts paid will probably change.
+If you were already receiving Centrelink family assistance payments or other payments from the government before you separated, you should advise Centrelink that you are separated because the type of benefits you receive, and the amounts paid, will probably change.

 6.2 Child support